 Pastor and teacher would:

-- Understand the spiritual gifts and strengths of each one
+- Understand each other’s spiritual gifts and strengths.

-- Incorporate the pastor in other events like driving for fields trips, supervising recess, art, P.E., music, foreign language, or any other elective
+- Incorporate the pastor in other events like driving for fields trips, or supervising recess, art, P.E., music, foreign language, or any other elective.

-- The teacher participates in the church program in a well-fitting position
+- Have the teacher participate in the church program in a position that fits their strengths.

-- Support, support, support each other as often as you can
+- Support each other as often as you can.

 - Ask each other how they can help to support the other person’s programs, but try to not make plans for each other unless invited to.

-- Showing stakeholders an example of working as a united team
+- An example for stakeholders of working as a united team.

 I know this is possible because this is my reality.
-The pastor of our local church, Pastor Adam, is pastor to my own children in a personal and effective way and I teach his boys in my school.
+The pastor of our local church is pastor to my own children in a personal and effective way and I teach his boys in my school.
 I have had to be taught many of these skills and the pastor I work with right now has so kindly led the way.
 I am blessed!